omeganow/tms-explorer/README.md

 6. When done inspecting the data of all patients and choosing the most suitable regression model for each recruitment curve.
 The data of all patients can be exported using one of the "Export Options".

 ## Installation
->Make sure you have atleast Python 3.9 and virtualenv installed on your system.
+>Make sure you have atleast Python 3.9 and virtualenv installed ("pip install virtualenv") on your system.
 The requirements and virtual environment is set up automatically when running tms_explorer.sh/tms_explorer.bat.
 If you are new to python or not used to operate the terminal see also these links:

 [Python PIP](https://packaging.python.org/en/latest/tutorials/installing-packages/)

 [Terminal Introduction](https://cs.colby.edu/maxwell/courses/tutorials/terminal/)